-How I made a twig chandelier – with willow branches and grapevines
+How to DIY a white branch chandelier – with willow branches and grapevines

 2. Find a cute chandelier with just the right lines.

-I know.
-It’s adorable as is, but this thing sat in my garage for nearly 2 years!
+This cute little thrift store found chandelier sat in my garage for nearly 2 years!
 I didn’t even know if it worked.
-The electrical part held me back.
+The electrical part held me back from working with it.
 So I went for it anyway with my new idea.
-I had a deadline here!
+It was worth a shot!